-Hi, Simon here and welcome to my harsh but honest Big Profit System review where we ask the hard questions like:
+In this harsh but honest Big Profit System review we'll ask the hard questions like:

-Let me start by commending you for doing your research before signing up to any program like this as it’s by far the best way to avoid scams and find real ways of making money online.
+I applaud you for doing your research before signing up to any program like this as this is by far the best way to avoid scams and find real ways to make money online.

-The Big Profit System calls itself a business in a box, a true done-for-you income stream but is it really possible you could make more in a month than most people make in a year with their fail-proof system?
+The Big Profit System calls itself a business in a box and a truly done-for-you income stream but is it really possible to make more in a month than most make in a year with their fail-proof system?

 After taking a closer look, here's what I found out: